 Even in the best schools, the challenge of maintaining high standards and good governance is never a one-off fix.

-Good governance is, it’s true, tough to get to when you’re using everything you’ve got to get results improved, to sort the safeguarding crisis, to manage the deficit down or even to recruit a few more governors.
-These are important, and governors must get to grips with that kind of necessary knowledge.
-Thinking Governance is intentionally more foundational than that.
-Every school can – and should – call on the local authority, the diocese or the MAT for those kind of school improvement aspects.
+Good governance is tough to get to when your school is struggling – when you’re using trying to get results improved, to sort the safeguarding crisis, to manage the deficit down or even to recruit a few more governors.
+These are important, and governors must get to grips with that kind of knowledge.
+Every school can – and should – call on the local authority, the diocese or the MAT for assistance with those kind of school improvement aspects.